mortymort123/CTU-attendance-website---react.js-front-end/README.md

-# CTU-attendance-website---react.js-front-end
+# CTU-attendance-website-front-end
-front end code for CTU Smart Information and Attendance System
+react.js code for front-end of CTU Smart Information and Attendance System